atmoswing/atmoswing-user-manual/docs/app-forecaster/usage.rst

 * The target dates (lead times)
 * The number of analogs for the different lead times
 * Some reference values (e.g., precipitation for different return periods)
-* Some station metadata (id, name, coordinates, height)
+* Some station metadata (ID, name, coordinates, height)

 There is one file per variant of the analog method containing data for all stations of the database.

 A **synthetic xml file** can also be generated (optional) to ease the integration of synthetic data on a web platform, for example.

 The files are saved in a date-based directory structure (for example, 2019/04/23).
 The Viewer follows the same rules to look for new forecasts automatically.
-The output directory can be synchronized by means of a file-sharing client to distribute the forecasts (for example, `ownCloud <https://owncloud.org/>`_ or Dropbox).
+The output directory can be synchronized by means of a file-sharing client to distribute the forecasts.

 Graphical user interface
 ------------------------